liquidinstruments/moku-examples/docs/mcc/examples/hdlcoder.md

 ### Overview

-This model generates the cross-correlation results on OutputA, and the corresponding time delays on OutputB.
-The cross-correlogram can be visualized on an oscilloscope with the X-Y mode.
+This model generates the cross-correlation results on Output A, and the corresponding time delays on Output B. The cross-correlogram can be visualized on an oscilloscope with the X-Y mode.

 ![Block diagram](./hdlcoder_xcorr_block.png)